-Whenever the "Y" is set opposite a position, the incumbent shall continue to receive his/her previously authorized salary until termination of employment in the position, or until a higher rate of pay may be authorized, whichever comes first.
+Whenever the "Y" is set opposite a position, the incumbent shall continue to receive their previously authorized salary until termination of employment in the position, or until a higher rate of pay may be authorized, whichever comes first.

-6.8.
-Underfilling
+6.8 Underfilling

-Senior Office Assistants and Office Supervisors who have been certified from an eligible list for Eligibility Worker I may underfill any Eligibility Worker position.
-One year of underfilling time shall meet the one-year experience requirement for the Eligibility Worker II.
+Office Supervisors who have been certified from an eligible list for Eligibility Worker I may underfill any Eligibility Worker position.
+One year of underfilling time performing the duties of an Eligibility Worker shall meet the one-year experience requirement for the Eligibility Worker II.